If you would like to help translate this site please click here.

 Through this project GRN hopes to make the Message of the Bible available to more people, in the mother tongue, in a style they understand and in a form that makes the Bible content accessible to all.

-The passion we share with Eben is to empower and equip the local believers to share the Message of the Bible with their own people and neighbouring peoples.
+The passion we share with them: To empower and equip the local believers to share the Message of the Bible with their own people and neighbouring peoples.